smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Profiling/readme.md

 ## Installation

 **Step 1:**
-Modify the script variables `@vSchemaName` and `@vTableName` to the shema and table name you wish to profile.
+Modify the script variables `@vSchemaName` and `@vTableName` to the schema and table name you wish to profile.
 ```sql
 DECLARE @vSchemaName NVARCHAR(100) = '';
 DECLARE @vTableName NVARCHAR(100) = '';